torleifg/bookquest/README.md

 - **[Ája OAI-PMH API](https://doc.aja.bs.no/hente/bibliografiske-data/oai-pmh.html)** (requires no authentication)

-### ONIX
+### Bokbasen

-The ONIX gateway uses the ONIX format for metadata, commonly employed in the publishing industry.
+The Bokbasen gateway uses the ONIX format for metadata, commonly employed in the publishing industry.
 This is particularly useful for harvesting data from large-scale book vendors.

 - **[ONIX 3.0](https://www.editeur.org/93/Release-3.0-and-3.1-Downloads/)**